ignYoqzii/StarZLauncher/README.md

 # Notes
 Please consider that the version switcher is not working for the moment but will possibly in the future.

+Design based on Feather Launcher from Java Edition.
+(Started from nothing, no template)

 **May only works for 1.19.51 !
 (You can test it)**

 **You can use this launcher to create your own (like a template), but my name should appear in your credits =)**